|Satisfactory Academic Progress (SAP)|

 There are three components to the University’s SAP policy:

-Component 1: Qualitative Standard
+Component 1: Qualitative Standard (GPA)

 Each student must meet the cumulative grade point average to remain eligible for federal aid: